AIcheetah-code/AI-Agents/Financial-agent/README.md

 ## 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Authors
-- Your Name (@yourgithubhandle)

 ## 🙏 Acknowledgments
 - Phi Framework team
 - Groq LLM team
-- YFinance and DuckDuckGo API providers